Apology Emails: Best Practices and Examples

 When the issue is fixed, you should hurry to inform the users about it.
 But take your time to work on the design.
 And here, you should once again say that you’re sorry and offer some discount to users as a “thank you” for being loyal and patient;

 When you are going to perform maintenance, your site may be shut down.
 Certainly, it’s preferable to do it at night, when the vast majority of your customers are sleeping, but you still should warn them.
 Send these emails a few days prior to the Day X, and place a proper copy on your website;

 There’s no strict recommendation regarding the time here.
 But it would be better if you wait for some time, like an hour or two to let users catch their breath.
-When being irritated by the numerous emails within a short time, they may move this business apology letter for the mistake to trash without reading it.
+When being irritated by the numerous emails within a short time, they may move this business apology letter for a mistake to trash without reading it.